-I love a festival.
-As the UK’s longest standing festival blogger, I’ve been to 60 different festivals in 22 countries.
+As the UK’s longest standing festival blogger, I’ve been to 60 different festival in 22 different countries.

 I’ve been to Coachella, the New Orleans Jazz Festival, and a festival in Canada’s Yukon too!